-I am one of those obnoxious people who chooses not to watch TV, which tends to both annoy my pop culture-literate friends and make me very boring at parties.
+I am one of those obnoxious people who choose not to watch TV, which tends to both annoy my pop culture-literate friends and make me very boring at parties.
 My television cleanse has been so thorough that I am blissfully ignorant of new ads and products (coworkers at a previous job could not contain their glee as they explained to me how a Shake Weight works).
-For the most part I don’t feel I’m missing out on much.
+For the most part, I don’t feel I’m missing out on much.
 But a couple of years ago a commercial appeared in my Facebook feed, shared by several of my friends.
-The title of the video was “Security Cameras,” and it was an ad for Coca Cola.
-There were no sexy models telling me life would be better if I drank Coke; instead, I sat transfixed in front of my screen as frame after frame of security camera footage showed people engaging in unexpected moments of kindness, tenderness and generosity.
+The title of the video was “Security Cameras,” and it was an ad for Coca-Cola.
+There were no sexy models telling me life would be better if I drank Coke; instead, I sat transfixed in front of my screen as frame after frame of security camera footage showed people engaging in unexpected moments of kindness, tenderness, and generosity.

 Brilliant marketing?
 Absolutely: within weeks of its debut, the ad had more than 6 million views from all over the world, ultimately landing a spot on TED’s coveted Ads Worth Spreading list.
 But what’s really going on in this commercial?
 Why did it resonate so deeply and immediately with each of those 6 million viewers?
 Watching the ad made me feel… different.
 I felt lighter, cheerier, and a little more optimistic about the human race.
 A warm, gooey feeling spread through my chest, and I had an overwhelming desire to hug someone.
 According to psychologists, the scientific term for this happy gooey feeling is elevation, sometimes referred to as the “warm glow” effect.